High Carbohydrate Meals

 This guide pulls everything together.

-This does not mean its ok the eat high carb meals all the time.
+This does not mean its ok to eat high carb meals all the time.

 Grace and Jude, you will have a shorter and more miserable life!

-I have these two mantras engrained in my mind, you should to:
+I have these two mantras engrained in my mind you should:

 “It’s important to respect I have low levels of insulin in my portal vein.”